carpentries-incubator/lesson-parallel-python/episodes/delayed-evaluation.md

 ~~~

 > ## Note on notation
-> It is a good idea to suffix with `_p` variables that are promises.
+> It is good practice to suffix with `_p` variables that are promises.
 That way you
 > keep track of promises versus immediate values.
 {: .callout}